ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 7. Waits for MongoDB instance to be fully operational
 8. Restores database data using `mongorestore`

 **Note**: This is a complete restoration that recreates the MongoDB instance from scratch.
-Use `restore_database` action if you only need to restore data to an existing instance.
+Use `restore-database` action if you only need to restore data to an existing instance.

 ### Install from Backup (CE Operator)
 Deploy a new MongoDB instance using configuration from a backup and restore data from a backup.
 This is useful for disaster recovery or migrating MongoDB to a new cluster.